Last Updated on April 7, 2022 by rudyooms

-When you configured this option, you can only transfer data to any other policy managed app.
-Please beware (this was my pitfall) you could still send data to an unmanaged app, but the data will be encrypted and unreadable by the unmanaged app.
+When you configured this option, you can only transfer data to any other policy-managed app.
+Please beware (this was my pitfall) that you could still send data to an unmanaged app, but the data will be encrypted and unreadable by the unmanaged app.

 The public app must be targeted with an app protection policy.
 You probably can guess it, the Rabobank app can’t be targeted.
 As this app doesn’t support the core App Protection Policy settings